m7a/lp-backup-tests/README.md

     and large data to a temporary storage.

 Configure Output File Size Limit
-:   Cheap online storages often impose a maximum file limit.
-While it is often
+:   Cheap online storages often impose a maximum file size limit.
+While it is
-    pretty large (e.g. magnitude of GiB) for paying customers, it is often tightly limited for “free” accounts (e.g. magnitude of a few MiB).
+    often pretty large (e.g. magnitude of GiB) for paying customers, it is often tightly limited for “free” accounts (e.g. magnitude of a few MiB).
 If a tool can adjust to these limits, it becomes usable across a wider area of target storages.